-The highest intensity disturbance in the forest is mining, converting the existing mature stands to the establishment development stage, with very little structural complexity and no legacy elements.
-There is potential for the impact of mining on the wandoo forest to increase significantly as the mining for bauxite and other minerals (including gold) moves further eastward.

-Timber harvesting for regeneration establishment also impacts on forest structure where the mature forest structure is converted to establishment forest.
-However the impact of disturbance from timber harvesting is mitigated by the application of a number of strategies to ensure structural complexity is maintained - as outlined in Guiding principle 3.
+The highest intensity disturbance in the forest is mining, converting the existing mosaic to a single development stage, with very little structural complexity and no legacy elements.
+Harvesting gaps to release regeneration also impacts on forest structure where the mature forest structure is converted to the establishment stage.
+However, the impact of harvesting disturbance is mitigated by the application of a number of strategies to ensure structural complexity is maintained - as outlined in Guiding principle 3.